 EVERYTHING ELSE IS EVEN MORE RIDICULOUS Book Back in Stock!

-EVERYTHING ELSE IS EVEN MORE RIDICULOUS is a 364-page A4-size tome collecting the complete editions of datacide issues 1-10 with introductions by Flint Michigan, Christoph Fringeli, Nemeton, and Dan Hekate.
+EVERYTHING ELSE IS EVEN MORE RIDICULOUS is a 364-page A4-size tome collecting the complete editions of datacide issues 1-10.
+It contains introductions by Flint Michigan, Christoph Fringeli, Nemeton, and Dan Hekate.

 Previously available from datacide_books, now again from Molehill Publishing.
 ISBN 978-3-948332-01-3